abinit/abinit/doc/tutorial/eph4isotc.md

 !!! note

     The DDA breaks down at small $\qq$ where the phonon frequency cannot be neglected.
-    Note also that the DDA linewidths do not depend on the temperature.
+    Note also that the DDA predicts the linewidths to not depend on T.

     It is also worth stressing that there is another important contribution to the phonon lifetimes induced by **non-harmonic** terms in the Taylor expansion of the Born-Oppenheimer energy surface around the equilibrium point.